rubino25/RatOS/site/docs/configuration/beacon_contact.md

 - If the feature is enabled it will automatically compensate while printing, there is no other user action requried.
 If you want to see the compensation for a manually created mesh, just open the mesh in mainsail and run `BEACON_APPLY_SCAN_COMPENSATION PROFILE=Contact` in the console, this will update the mesh in mainsail.

-Click the image to to o pen the video and see the result in action
+Click the image to to open the video and see the result in action

 [<img src="https://img.youtube.com/vi/qjRhAHsX0Hc/maxresdefault.jpg" width="50%">](https://youtu.be/qjRhAHsX0Hc)